krasnoukhov/gospotify/README.md

 ### Setup

+* Ensure you have redis and react-tools installed
 * Clone example env: ```cp .env.example .env```
 * Edit ```.env``` and use it: ```source .env```
 * Install fake_dynamo dependencies: ```bundle --gemfile Fakefile```